-Two hundred and fifty five participants (212 female and 43 male), age range 18 to 46 years old ($M{age} = 23.98$, SD = 5.22) took part in this research during the last days of March, 2020, during the COVID-19 times of crisis in the North-Western of Iran.
+Two hundred and fifty-five participants (212 female and 43 male), age range 18-46 years old ($M{age} = 23.98$, SD = 5.22) took part in this research during the final days of March 2020, during the COVID-19 crisis in North-Western Iran.
 Participants were mostly university students and were recruited through their teachers, most of them were single (78.82%), and lived with their parents or spouse (98.00%).

-One week before the beginning of the intervention, we contacted 6 teachers to ask students or people around them to attend the study, and then created two groups in WhatsApp mobile application to participate in the ten-days-long study (one group created for all participants of the experimental condition and one group created for all participants of the control condition).
-After that, 255 of the participants who were eligible and accepted to attend the study were allocated to the conditions (experimental condition, n = 126, control condition, n = 129).
-These 6 teachers were firstly randomly allocated to either the experimental or control condition by researchers (authors).
-Then, the students of the teachers who allocated to the experimental condition only must attend the experimental condition, and the students of the teachers who allocated to the control condition only must attend the control condition (see Figure 1).
-That means we tried to deliver the intervention only to the participants in the experimental condition.
+One week before the beginning of the intervention, we contacted six teachers to ask for students or people around them to attend the study, and then created two groups in a WhatsApp mobile application to participate in the 10-day long study (one group created for all participants of the experimental condition and one group created for all participants of the control condition).
+Then, 255 of the participants who were eligible and agreed to attend the study were allocated to the conditions (experimental condition, n = 126, control condition, n = 129).
+These six teachers were first randomly allocated to either the experimental or control condition by the researchers (authors).
+Then, the students of the teachers who were allocated to the experimental condition had to be part of the experimental condition, and the students of the teachers who were allocated to the control condition had to be part of the control condition (see Figure 1).
+That means that we tried to deliver the intervention only to the participants in the experimental condition.
 Participants in both conditions were informed that the study aimed to assess their psychological states during the COVID-19 time in general.
-Participants were asked to provide a consent form to attend the study, and they got assured about the anonymity and confidentiality of their responses.
-The inclusion criterion was being 18 years old or above, and the exclusion criteria were not having psychological symptoms (i.e., previously diagnosed with a psychological illness such as depression and psychotic disorders1), infected with the COVID-19, and no background in attending with basic psychological needs activity programs (such as the one that we applied to this study).
-The Regional Research Ethics Committee of the University of Tabriz has approved the study protocol (IR.TABRIZU.REC.1399.014).
+Participants were asked to provide a consent form to take part in the study, and they were assured about the anonymity and confidentiality of their responses.
+The inclusion criterion was being 18 years old or above, and the exclusion criteria were having psychological symptoms (i.e. previously diagnosed with a psychological illness such as depression or psychotic disorders1), being infected with the COVID-19, and a background in attending basic psychological needs activity programs (such as the one that we applied to this study).
+The Regional Research Ethics Committee of the University of Tabriz approved the study protocol (IR.TABRIZU.REC.1399.014).